Vretkabas/pws-ADProject/README.md

   - [Kerberoasting](https://posts.specterops.io/kerberoasting-revisited-d434351bd4d1)
 - **HarmJ0y Research** - PowerView and AD enumeration techniques
   - [HarmJ0y's Blog](https://blog.harmj0y.net/)

-### Community & Open Source
-- PowerShell Gallery and the PowerShell community for scripting patterns
-- Active Directory security community for vulnerability research and remediation guidance

-### Special Thanks
-Special thanks to the information security community for continuous research and knowledge sharing that makes tools like this possible.

 ---

 **Developed for educational and authorized security testing purposes only.**